Why some Polish haulers are relocating to Germany | DW | 25.02.2022

 In the future, after three such cabotage trips, a "cooling-off phase" of at least four days must be inserted, during which time the truck must leave the country.

 "The Mobility Package could lead to the elimination of Polish carriers from the European market.
-And it is happening now," said Malgorzata Morman, whose transport company Margo is based in Kozuchow in western Poland, about 100 kilometers (60 miles) east of Cottbus.
+And it is happening now," said Malgorzata Morman, whose transport company Margo is based in Kozuchow in western Poland, about 100 kilometers (60 miles) east of the border town of Cottbus.
 Its German subsidiary, Margo GmbH, is based in Frankfurt (Oder) and operates eight units in Germany.

 Morman's Polish haulage company made the decision to set up its own company in Germany a year and a half ago.
 "We adapted to the changes very early on," said Morman.
 "It's about access to the market, and the EU Mobility Package restricts us a lot."